 What is Fat Transfer Breast Augmentation?

 Fat transfer breast augmentation, sometimes called natural breast augmentation, is a combination procedure that uses the patient’s own fat to enhance breast shape and size.
 Fat is collected using liposuction and then injected into the breasts.
 There, the fat cells establish a new blood supply and act like natural breast and fat tissue.
-It can restore breast size, volume, shape, and symmetry just like traditional breast augmentation, but without the need for implants.
+It can restore breast size, volume, shape, and symmetry just like traditional breast augmentation, but without using implants.

 The breast fat transfer procedure is a highly customizable procedure.
 First, liposuction is performed on an area of the body that has sufficient fat for the patient’s intended cup size.
 These areas typically include the stomach, thighs, hips, or love handles.
 Once the fat is collected, it’s processed and put into a sterile container for the fat injection process.
 The fat is then carefully injected into the breast tissue, ensuring a symmetrical and natural look.
 Once the fat grafting is complete, the patient is fitted with a supportive surgical bra for recovery.
 Breast augmentation fat transfer results can often be seen immediately; however, the issue is that up to half of the transferred fat does not survive the process.
 That is one of the principal reasons Dr. Rothaus is continuing to seek promising technologies to augment the percentage of fat that survives transfer.